theogravity/loglayer/README.md

 ### Including context with each log message

-`LogLayer#withContext(data: Record<string, any>): void`
+`LogLayer#withContext(data: Record<string, any>): LogLayer`

-This adds or replaces context data to be included with each log entry.
+- This adds or replaces context data to be included with each log entry.
+- Can be chained with other methods.

 ```typescript
 log.withContext({